Theory of magnetoroton bands in moir\'e materials

-{\em Soft-mode instability and competing Wigner crystal states ---} We focus first on the case of one flux quantum per unit cell of the periodic potential.
+{\em Soft-mode instability and competing Wigner crystal states ---} We focus first on the case of {\it one flux quantum per unit cell} of the periodic potential, which fixes a relation between the lattice length, $a$, and the magnetic length, {\it i.e.} $2\pi\ell^2=\sqrt{3}a^2/2$.
 The magnetoroton band evolution with potential strength $\lambda$ in this case is relevant to the FCI states of tMoTe$_2$ at zero magnetic field.
-Close to the magic angle \cite{LiangFuMagic,FCI_Flatiron}, that we will denote $\theta_m$, the continuum model for tMoTe$_2$ can be approximated by a LLL in a periodic potential \cite{AdiabaticAproximation1,AdiabaticAproximation2}, therefore the effective value of $\lambda$ is related to the deviation of the model parameters from magic angle values. \cref{fig:MR_Bandstructure}(a) shows the lowest magnetoroton band for $\lambda/(e^2/\epsilon \ell) = 0.03$ and \cref{fig:MR_Bandstructure}(b) displays line traces of the magnetoroton bands across the indicated path in the Brillouin zone, for several values of the potential strength.
+The continuum model for tMoTe$_2$ \cite{FengchengTopology} can be well approximated by a LLL in a weak periodic potential \cite{AdiabaticAproximation1,AdiabaticAproximation2} at a particular {\it magic} twist angle \cite{LiangFuMagic,FCI_Flatiron}, that we will denote $\theta_m$.
+Therefore the effective value of $\lambda$ is related to the deviation of the model parameters from magic angle values. \cref{fig:MR_Bandstructure}(a) shows the lowest magnetoroton band for $\lambda/(e^2/\varepsilon \ell) = 0.03$ and \cref{fig:MR_Bandstructure}(b) displays line traces of the magnetoroton bands across the indicated path in the Brillouin zone, for several values of the potential strength.
 Results for higher magnetoroton bands are presented in the SM \cite{Supplemental}.
 In the absence of the periodic potential the magnetoroton minimum is located near the centers of the edges of the Brillouin zone \cite{Ajit_MRMminimum}.
-As $\lambda$ is turned on, the minimum moves toward the ${\bm \kappa}/{\bm \kappa}^{\prime}$ Brillouin-zone corners.
-Soft modes at this wavevector would accompany a continuous phase transition to a ${\sqrt{3}\times \sqrt{3}}-$unit-cell charge density wave.
+As $\lambda$ is turned on, the minimum moves toward the ${\bm \kappa}/{\bm \kappa}^{\prime}$ Brillouin-zone corners, as can be seen in \cref{fig:MR_Bandstructure}(b).
+The value of the magnetoroton minimum decreases as $\lambda$ is increased -- eventually reaching zero at $\lambda_c$.
+Soft modes at ${\bm \kappa}/{\bm \kappa}^{\prime}$ would accompany a continuous phase transition to a ${\sqrt{3}\times \sqrt{3}}-$unit-cell charge density wave.
 This periodicity corresponds to three flux quanta and one electron per unit cell -- the periodicity of the triangular-lattice Wigner crystal state that is expected to compete with the FCI state.
-The soft mode condensation should be taken as an indication of instability towards Wigner crystals, but ultimately we expect the transition to be first-order not continuous.
-We see that the value of the magnetoroton minimum decreases as $\lambda$ is increased -- eventually reaching zero at $\lambda_c$.
-Figure \ref{fig:MR_Bandstructure}(c) shows the value of the magnetoroton gap as a function of $\lambda$ and also as a function of the deviation $\delta\theta$ from the magic angle $\theta_m\approx 3.0^{\circ}$.
-We have taken continuum model parameters from \cite{FCI_DiXiao} and $\varepsilon=20$ to convert between $\lambda$ and $\theta$.
+The soft mode condensation should be taken as an indication of instability of the FCI ground state towards Wigner crystals, but ultimately we expect the transition to be first-order, not continuous.